waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 ## Scheduling the job
 :::warning
-:exclamation: If you get an error like `registry does not exist in ECR` or something similar, then first check that your plugin is made public.
-If you are getting the error even after making it public, ask to update the registry on our Slack channel.
+:exclamation: If you get an error like `registry does not exist in ECR`, then check that your plugin is made public.
 :::